BigJuan12/The-Chase-data-analysis/README.md

 | num_made_it_residual        | 0.221098         | 0.119940        |
 | target                      | -0.443916        | 0.058791        |

-This shows that target was the strongest predictor of whether the chaser would catch the team or not with every extra step added to the target leading to a 43% less chance of the chaser catching the team.
-The number of contestants who made it to the final chase was also a good predictor.
-Holding the target constant, a one-player increase in the number of contestants residual is associated with a 30% increase in the odds of the chaser catching the team, suggesting that teams with more players than expected for their target tend to be weaker overall.
-This could be due to the quality of players being higher when the number of contestants residual is lower as they were able to set a higher target than what a typical team of that size would set.
-The average cash builder residual was essentially a non factor in predicting whether the chaser would catch the team or not as the coefficient is near 0.
+The target variable is the strongest predictor of whether the chaser catches the team.
+With a coefficient of −0.444, each extra step reduces the odds of the chaser winning by a about 0.642 (odds are multiplied by exp(−0.444) = 0.642).
+This coefficient is highly stable across different training splits (standard deviation = 0.059), suggesting that target is both strong and reliable.
+The number of contestants residual also looks to be a strong predictor on paper.
+For two teams with the same target, each additional player increases the odds of the chaser winning by about 1.12 (exp(0.113) = 1.12), but this effect is unstable (standard deviation = 0.12), meaning it may not generalize well to new data.
+The average cash builder residual has a near-zero coefficient (−0.000156), meaning it has virtually no effect on the chaser’s odds of winning.

 ## Finding which offer leads to maximum expected value